Virtual Private Cloud

 - supports path based routing

-header - supports a regional health check that periodically monitors the readiness of the backends.
+X-Forwarded-Forheader - supports a regional health check that periodically monitors the readiness of the backends.

 - has native support for the WebSocket protocol when using HTTP or HTTPS as the protocol to the backend

-- External HTTP(S) Load Balancing
+- External Application Load Balancer (formerly External HTTP(S) Load Balancing)

 - is a global, proxy-based Layer 7 load balancer that enables running and scaling the services worldwide behind a single external IP address